Mugane/Portainer/README.md

 ### Portainer Stack templates

-This repo also contains custom portainer templates, you can install them after running Portainer by switching the App Templates URL (under [Settings](http://localhost:9000/#!/settings)) to `https://raw.githubusercontent.com/Mugane/Portainer/main/templates.json`
+NOTE: Deprecated: This repo also contains custom portainer templates, you can install them after running Portainer by switching the App Templates URL (under [Settings](http://localhost:9000/#!/settings)) to `https://raw.githubusercontent.com/Mugane/Portainer/main/templates.json`
+***Automatic deployment to github pages is being tested/debugged, for now please run the collate.sh script to generate the templates.json file.***

-Additional templates may be found by using this URL for the templates target: `https://raw.githubusercontent.com/Lissy93/portainer-templates/main/templates.json`
+While templates are being developed and customized, you might find additional useful templates using this URL for the templates target: `https://raw.githubusercontent.com/Lissy93/portainer-templates/main/templates.json`

 ### Modifying the templates